Home About Plans Compatibility Coverage FAQ Blog Contact 🛒 Buy eSIM

 Tipping in Morocco: How Much to Give and to Whom

 Navigate tipping in Morocco with confidence.
-Learn how much to tip waiters, guides, drivers, and hotel staff, plus when tipping isn't expected.
+Learn how much to give to waiters, guides, drivers, and hotel staff, plus when and how to tip.

 Tipping in Morocco: How Much to Give and to Whom

-In casual cafés, rounding up the bill or leaving 2-5 MAD is sufficient.
-For example, if your coffee costs 12 MAD, leaving 15 MAD is a nice gesture.
+At a café or street stall, rounding up the bill or leaving 5–10 MAD is fine.
+For a mint tea costing 10 MAD, leaving 15 MAD is generous.

 Porters